 - Punitive damages

 Obtaining a fair financial recovery from the at-fault party can give your family greater peace of mind and financial stability after a serious car accident.
 You can get the money that you need to pay for outstanding bills and ongoing costs associated with the crash.
 You may also be eligible for an additional amount in punitive damages to punish the defendant for especially egregious or wrongful acts, such as driving under the influence.
-Discuss the value of your case with an Arizona car accident attorney for more information.
+Discuss the value of your case with our Arizona car accident attorney for more information.